 Several years later he stopped by our former car business and asked if I would help him sell his dually truck.
 I sold the truck and made about a $400 profit-enough to pay the utilities for the month.

-For a moment I had thought of running him out of my office just like he did me since I was still a little bitter about the incident when I was 17.
-I learned to ‘let it go’ and forgive and move on.
+For a moment I had thought of running him out of my office (possibly using the phrase “don’t let the door hit you …”) just like he did me years earlier.
+Needless to say, I was still a little bitter about the incident when I was 17.
+I often think, well, what would Jesus do? l simply, ‘let it go’ and forgave and move on.

 In a strange twist of irony, we quickly became friends.

 There’s no doubt Marty can be very direct and often times with no filter-thus a ‘straight shooter.’
 Marty was much like my late WW11 father.
 My Dad could cuss and make poetry out of it.
 As a child growing up I would be amazed at the creative cussing expressions he would often use.
-I was once told by a Smyrna elected official that my dad was the meanest man in Smyrna.
-Flying on 24 bombing missions on a B-17, seeing your comrades shot down, having four or five marriages — I guess can make a man bitter.
+I was once told by a Smyrna elected official that my dad was ‘the meanest man in Smyrna.’
+My late father flew roughly 24 bombing missions on a B-17, seeing your comrades shot down, having four or five marriages — I guess can make a man somewhat bitter.